 Speaker Lineup

-From award-winning scientists to science-inspired film directors, performers and artists, 2026 Texas Science Festival presenters bring wide-ranging experiences to the program.
+From world-changing scientists to science-inspired film directors, performers, authors and artists, meet the 2026 Texas Science Festival presenters.

 Scott Aaronson